djhunt-ibm/agentic-ai-client-bootcamp/usecases/banking-backoffice/assets/hands_on_lab_banking_automation.md

 ## Connect to your assigned Watsonx Orchestrate instance

 - Log in to IBM Cloud (cloud.ibm.com).
 Navigate to top left hamburger menu, then to Resource List.
 Open the AI/Machine Learning section.
-You should see a watsonx Orchestrate service, click to open
+You should see a **watsonx Orchestrate** service, click to open

   ![Watsonx Orchestrate instance](images/i1.png)

-- Click the "Launch watsonx Orchestrate" button
+- Click the **Launch watsonx Orchestrate** button

   ![Watsonx Orchestrate instance](images/i2.png)

 - Welcome to watsonx Orchestrate.
-Open the hamburger menu, click on Build -> Agent Builder
+Open the hamburger menu, click on **Build** -> **Agent Builder**

   ![Watsonx Orchestrate instance](images/i3.png)